julianazacharias/julianazacharias/README.md

 <br>

-## Technologies I have used so far
+## Some technologies I have used so far

   <div>
    <h4>Languages</h4>